iei-dasa-proj/batboard/README.md

-# scrum_board_project
+# BAT - board
-This project to build prototype scrum board project in IEI master computer science
+This project to build Trello prototype project in IEI master computer science